aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ## Import Packages

-Begin by importing the necessary packages into your Java project.
-This step is crucial to access the functionalities provided by the Aspose.3D library.
+The `com.aspose.threed` namespace contains all classes you’ll need to build scenes, meshes, and materials.
+Import these packages at the top of your Java file so the compiler can resolve the types.

 ```java
 import com.aspose.threed.*;